 Globally, over 1.6 billion children are unable to attend schools due to the COVID-19 pandemic.
 The numbers are unprecedented.
 The biggest number of students being out of school at the same time.

 Educational systems all over the globe had to adapt to this unique situation in the best way they could and face a new reality: online learning.
 For some schools and teachers, the implementation of online learning platforms was smooth and easy.
 While for others, you guessed it, more of a challenge.

-So, we asked educators all over the world, from middle school to universities like Parsons School of Design or California State University, to tell us more about how they’re handling teaching during lockdown.
+We asked educators all over the world, from middle school to universities like Parsons School of Design or California State University, to tell us more about how they’re handling teaching during the lockdown.